 So finally, the next day, we completed our trek to Arequipa at around 3pm.
 That puts the total at 58 hours riding on a bus or waiting in bus terminals (after subtracting time spent in Puno).
 This was the biggest bus marathon we have had or (hopefully) will ever have this entire trip.
 Was it worth it?
 Yes, because we are back in Perú which seems like a first world country after so long in Bolivia.
 Yes, we enjoyed the fact that Bolivia is so underdeveloped, but after the extreme conditions of our time in the jungle, it was starting to get to us.
 After such a crazy bus marathon, a few days rest in a beautiful and modern city were exactly what we needed.

 After finally getting off La Pinta and setting foot back on dry land, we found ourselves in basically the middle of nowhere.
+We were happy that River boat hitchhiking in Bolivia was done.
 It was a tiny port with a few rundown boats parked and a few thatch shacks at the end of a dirt road.
 Truly the back of beyond, like someplace out of Heart of Darkness or “Apocalypse Now”.
 We knew it might be a long wait for a ride into Trinidad, so we sat down at a cafe and ordered “almuerzos”–hot noodle soup followed by a plate of rice, spaghetti, potatoes, and beef.
 The heat was oppressive and we were pouring sweat even sitting in the shade.
 Thankfully, while we were eating, a dusty, falling-apart taxi pulled up chock full of supplies.
 While the driver unloaded his deliveries, we finished our lunch and afterwards waited a few minutes for more people to fill the car.
 With four locals in the backseat, the driver, and Zach and I sharing the front passenger seat, we bounced off along the bumpy track towards Trinidad.
 The short trip included a river crossing on a very rickety wooden ferry, and passed through several more tiny port villages.

 Finally we reached Trinidad, a small city which is capital of Bolivia’s jungly Beni province.
 Trinidad is known for it’s many motorcycles; everyone seems to have one and there are hardly any cars.
 The motorcycles zip around the streets like mad, ignoring traffic laws and narrowly missing accidents at every turn.
 It’s a miracle we didn’t get run over!
 Tourists can also rent motorcycles.
 If that’s your idea of fun, go for it.
 To me it sounds like inevitable road rash, if not worse.